Lamar White Jr.: Steve Scalise controversy

 On December 29, 2014, White published evidence on CenLamar that Representative Steve Scalise had attended an international white supremacist conference in 2002.
 Scalise admitted his attendance to The Washington Post.

 Bobby Jindal portrait

 On February 3, 2015, White tweeted a photograph of a portrait of former Louisiana Governor Bobby Jindal.
 The portrait, which White incorrectly described as the governor's official portrait, had been displayed prominently at the entrance to his office in the state Capitol.
 The portrait depicted Jindal, an Indian-American, as significantly more light-skinned than he appears, spurring a national discussion about racial identity and representation.

-In June 2017, White permanently closed his website CenLamar and launched a professional nonprofit news publication, The Bayou Brief.

 On September 10, 2018, White uncovered evidence that bot accounts had been inundating Twitter with identical messages of support for U.S. Senator Ted Cruz during the middle of his intense campaign against Democratic challenger Beto O'Rourke.
-White's tweet about this suspicious online activity was shared more than 35,000 times and had been read by more than 3.5 million people within a day.
+White's tweet about this suspicious online activity was shared more than 35,000 times and was read by more than 3.5 million people within a day.